jhap1982/giveituruguay/2000/2000-03-30 - Ervin J. Nutter Center, Dayton, OH, USA/README.md

 6. My Lovely Man
 7. If You Have to Ask
 8. Otherside
+9. Skinny Sweaty Man
-9. I Could Have Lied
+10. I Could Have Lied
-10. Easily
+11. Easily
-11. I Like Dirt
+12. I Like Dirt
+13. Californication
+14. What Is Soul? jam
-12. London Calling tease
+15. London Calling tease
-13. Right on Time
+16. Right on Time
-14. Californication
-15. Under the Bridge
+17. Under the Bridge
+18. Me and My Friends abandoned
-16. Me and My Friends
+19. Me and My Friends
 <br> ENCORE BREAK
-17. Soul to Squeeze
+20. Soul to Squeeze
-18. Search and Destroy
+21. Search and Destroy
-19. Outro Jam
+22. Outro Jam

 ## Notes

-> There could be one or two songs missing on the setlist.

 **Support**: Muse, Foo Fighters